 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 There may be other more famous taco cities in the country, but El Paso is OG.
 Its border location has heavily influenced the taco scene.
 Tacos are the gateway food for all Mexican cuisine.
 Generations of mamas, tías, and abuelas have honed their taco recipes in El Paso, adjusting spices, changing ingredients, and experimenting with the form factor, all to the benefit of locals and visitors alike.

-Now that I’m living in the Southwest, El Paso is just a hop, skip and a jump away.
-I’m making plans to check out all the best tacos in the city.
-I’ll be visiting for Taco Tuesday, Taco Wednesday, and probably Taco Thursday, and I’ll be booking one of the many fine IHG hotels in El Paso from which I’ll be perfectly situated to try out what I think are the top tacos in Texas.
-There are a lot of restaurants to choose from, so you’ll need to stay a couple of days to truly experience this great taco town!
+Now that I'm living in the Southwest, El Paso is just a hop, skip, and a jump away.
+I've checked out all the best tacos in the city.
+I'll be visiting for Taco Tuesday, Taco Wednesday, and probably Taco Thursday, and I'll staying a few more days El Paso from which I'll be perfectly situated to try out what I think are the top tacos in Texas.
+There are a lot of restaurants to choose from, so you'll need to stay a couple of days to truly experience this great taco town!

 There are four locations, but the original is at 4230 Alameda Ave.

 Barbecue is king in Texas, and when it comes to tacos, that means barbacoa.
 This delicious taco filling is slow-roasted meat with lots of spices.
 Traditionally it's meat from a cow's head, but nowadays you can also find lamb and pork.
 One of the best in town is Tony's Barbacoa served with onions, cilantro, and salsa.